nrwl/nx-workshop/docs/lab21/LAB.md

         .... <-- ADD THE STEPS HERE
    ```

-2. Our "deploy" builders are using some secret ENV variables though.
+2. Our "deploy" targets are using some secret ENV variables though.
 We'll need to make these available on GitHub:
     1. Go to your GitHub workshop repo
     2. Click on **"Settings"** at the top
     3. Then **"Secrets"** on the left menu bar